 Why should imports and exports be included?

-Over the last three decades, much manufacturing of items sold in the UK has been transferred from the UK to overseas, especially China and India.
+Over the last three decades, much manufacturing of items sold in the UK has been transferred from the UK to overseas, especially to China and India.
 The items are manufactured only because of the purchasing in the UK.
-It is clearly of no benefit to the climate emergency to merely transfer manufacturing from one country to another - the world total is unaffected (or might actually be increased due to the transport emissions).
+It is clearly of no benefit to tackling the climate emergency to merely transfer manufacturing from one country to another - the world total emissions is unaffected, or might actually increase due to the transport emissions.

 Conclusion